-A Communication Matrix is also a useful tool to establish project approval processes—a source of frustration within many marketing teams.
+A communication matrix can be a useful tool for establishing project approval processes—a source of frustration within many marketing teams.
 You can determine which projects need approval and what level of leadership is responsible for that approval.

-Let’s look at a monthly newsletter as an example.
-A common, recurring project like this may only need approval from a mid-level marketing leader.
+For example, a monthly newsletter is a common, recurring project that may only need approval from a mid-level marketing leader.
 Here’s how that project would look within the matrix: